W-David-Porter/acim/src/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 ::: details Substituted
 Innocence is incapable of sacrificing anything, because the innocent mind has everything and strives only to protect the innocent mind’s wholeness.
 ²The innocent mind cannot project.
-³The innocent mind can only honour other minds, because honour is the natural greeting of the truly loved to others who are like the truly loved.
+³The innocent mind can only honor other minds, because honor is the natural greeting of the truly loved to others who are like the truly loved.
 ⁴The lamb “takes away the sins of the world” in the sense that the state of innocence, or grace, is a state; in state the meaning of the Atonement is perfectly apparent.
 ⁵The Atonement is entirely unambiguous.
 ⁶The Atonement is perfectly clear because the Atonement exists in light.